 Portuguese church Nossa Senhora da Graça, constructed in the 17th century, stands in Ponta Delgada.
 It was part of the former Convent of the Hermits of St. Augustine or Gracianos, which was home to religious activity until 1832.
 However, after the dissolution of the Religious Orders, authorities stripped the church of all its liturgical objects and repurposed the space to house various institutions.

-Over the years, the former church and convent space has been home to the gymnasium of the high school of Ponta Delgada, the judicial court, the secretariat of finance, the municipal library, and finally, the Free Academy of Arts of Ponta Delgada.
-Currently, the old church space remains closed and not in use.
+Over the years, the former church and convent space has been home to the high school’s gymnasium, the judicial court, the secretariat of finance, the municipal library, and, finally, the Free Academy of Arts of Ponta Delgada.
+Currently, the old church space remains closed and unused.

 Miradouro da Lomba do Cavaleiro